 Provide Only Limited Information

 The insurance adjuster may push you to share personal details that make you uncomfortable.
 The only mandatory information you must provide is your full name, address, and telephone number.
-Even though you need to act polite and professional, you should balance that with remaining firm and not allowing the adjuster to bully you.
+Even though you need to act polite and professional, you should balance that by remaining firm and not allowing the adjuster to bully you.